rogerluan/arkana/README.md

 - **Environment Secrets**: This is where you declare the keys which will be ultimately exposed to your app, like `apiKey`.
 - **Global Secrets**: Here you'd declare keys which are the same across all environments.

-## Environment File
+## Dotenv File

-The environment (`.env`) file contains the actual secrets for each environment.
+The dotenv (`.env`) file is an optional but quite handy way to modify and test with your keys during development.
+It contains the actual secrets for each environment.
 While config file declares the keys, they are assigned encrypted values from this file.

+> [!CAUTION]
-This file is optional, but quite handy in local development. `.env` files shouldn't be committed as they contain your secrets.
-Instead, they should be stored in a secure location, like your CI/CD server as environment variables (all CI/CD servers have a way to store secrets securely).
+> `.env` files shouldn't be committed to git as they contain your secrets.
+Instead, its values should be stored in a secure location, like your CI/CD server as environment variables (all CI/CD services have a way to store secrets securely).
 See [Continuous Integration](#continuous-integration) for more information.

 ### Sample